• Register Now

 As a teacher who used Harmony within the classroom, I found it beneficial to decide early on how and when I would build Harmony into the school day.
 From there, I established routines around my Everyday Practices and unit lessons implementation.
 This planning ensured that I was able to keep up the pace, and planning brought a sense of comfort and stability to me and my students. · For Meet-Up, choose a ten-minute block of time that works for your class and prioritize this opportunity for connection each day.
 I loved starting the day with Meet-Up, as this allowed for a transition into our classroom’s community. · Buddy-Up is also designed to be used daily.
 Like Meet-Up, Buddy-Up can be implemented within a five-to-ten-minute period.
 It’s best to seamlessly weave it into your instructional hours so that it reinforces the idea that peer interaction is a valuable part of our day-to-day routines.

-Check out Harmony SEL Everyday Practices
+Check out Harmony Everyday Practices

 · It is recommended that you teach one Harmony lesson a week.
 Do so either in a 45-minute block of time or over several days by breaking the lesson into three parts.